svanharmelen/shutdown/README.md

 ## Running the tests

-Because each "root" shutdown signal registers itself to listen for SIGINT and SIGTERM signals, the test need to run one by one.
+Because each "root" shutdown object registers itself to listen for SIGINT and SIGTERM signals, the test need to run one by one.
 So to run the tests, please
 execute: